2025: A Year in Review

 Ways of Knowing opened at the Bawa Space in July 2025.
 Using the Lunuganga garden as its lens, the exhibition examines how we know what we know through multi-sensory installations, bringing together virtual reality, film, textiles, seeds, maps, and oral traditions to encourage engagement through touch, sound, movement, and play.
 The exhibition features objects from the Geoffrey Bawa Collection alongside works by guest artists Clara Kraft Isono, Barbara Sansoni, and Ruvin de Silva.

-The Trust offers monthly curatorial tours of the exhibition, as well as varied public programming aimed at attracting a diverse audience.
-Since opening, Ways of Knowing hosted a series of public programmes, including a workshop by filmmaker and architect Dr Clara Kraft Isono on optical technologies and spatial perception; a talk on how life forms such as mycelium can inform architectural thinking; a botanical knowledge walk through Viharamahadevi Park; a workshop on colour and memory; and a poetry open mic night.
-This year, the Trust also introduced a new children’s programme, including a youth-oriented tour of the exhibition and a Saturday Story Club with books and hands-on craft activities.
+Ways of Knowing is supported by monthly curatorial tours and a range of programmes engaging diverse audiences.
+Since opening, the exhibition has included a workshop by filmmaker and architect Clara Kraft Isono on optical technologies and spatial perception; a talk on how life forms such as mycelium can inform architectural thinking; a botanical knowledge walk through Viharamahadevi Park; a workshop on colour and memory by the Barefoot design team; and a poetry open mic night.
+This year also saw the introduction of a children’s strand, including a youth-oriented tour of the exhibition and a Saturday Story Club with books and hands-on craft activities.

 Ways of Knowing is supported by a generous grant from the British Council as well as Kohler India, Initiating Partner for the Geoffrey Bawa Trust’s Exhibition Programme.